vevoVT/url-shortener/README.md

 For API related information, check `swagger/url_shortener-v1.yml`

-In order to run the application locally, run `docker-compose up -d`
+In order to run the application locally, run `docker-compose up` and hit [localhost](http://localhost:80) after cassandra is up and running.